 Kim – Well the three agencies; Transunion, Equifax, and Experian are three different entities.
 Some credit collections companies will only report to one company and not to the others.
 When you go for a mortgage they will pull all three and take the middle score.

-SSM - I also had a short sale homeowner tell me there was multiple inquiries.
+SSM – I also had a short sale homeowner tell me there were multiple inquiries.
 How does that impact the credit score?

 SSM – How long does it take a homeowner to rebuild their credit after a short sale?

 Kim – It depends on how many accounts need to be addressed.
 75% of all credit reports are wrong.
 They should really look at their credit reports on a timely basis.
 It’s important to make sure EVERYTHING is correct, names, addresses, who you work for, etc.